fumitoh/modelx/README.rst

 How modelx works
 ----------------
-modelx eposes its API functions and classes such as Model, Space and Cells to its users, and the users build their models from those classes, by defining calculation formulas in the form of Python functions and associating those calculations with Cells objects.
+modelx exposes its API functions and classes such as Model, Space and Cells to its users, and the users build their models from those classes, by defining calculation formulas in the form of Python functions and associating those calculations with Cells objects.